WojciechPtas/WojciechPtas/README.md

 ### Hi I'm Wojciech Ptaś, also known as Felmakor 👋

-- 🔭 I’m currently working on my own language as my thesis
-- 🎓 I'm Silesian Univeristy of Technology student
+- 🎓 I'm doing my Masters Degree at Silesian Univeristy of Technology
-- 💼 I’m looking for my first job in IT!
 - ⚡ In my free time I cook, go to the gym, hike in the mountains and ski